History of Carlos Boozer in Timeline

 May 8, 2022: Attended Graduation Ceremony

-On May 8, 2022, Carlos Boozer attended his graduation ceremony alongside his parents, coach, and girlfriend, after officially graduating from Duke in 2020.
+On May 8, 2022, Carlos Boozer attended his graduation ceremony (two years later due to Covid) alongside his parents, coach, and girlfriend after graduating from Duke in 2020.

-In 2025, Cameron Boozer is the number three overall recruit in the recruiting class.
+In 2025, Cameron Boozer is the number three overall recruit in the 2025 recruiting class.
+He and his brother Cayden are both committed to play for Duke University.

 In May of 2025, Carlos Boozer joined the Utah Jazz front office.